HomeYep

 Silhouettes Halloween Witch

+If you’re aiming for a classic and eerie Halloween vibe, then silhouettes are your best friends.
 This silhouetted Halloween witch is very cleverly built with its layered skirt and the broom handle placed at an angle that makes it look like it was hold by the witch’s hand.

 Pumpkin Monster